-The iconic, irreverent Italian denim brand Fiorucci is back!
-Responsible for placing angels on the chests and Disney characters on the thighs of cool kids from the 70s through to the 90s, the 1967 brainchild of the late Elio Fiorucci's has been resurrected by Janie and Stephen Schaffer.
-The duo had previously been behind successful lingerie labels, so it's no wonder they snapped up the cheeky denim brand, which courted controversy with it's sexy 90s ad campaigns - art directed by none other than i-D founder Terry Jones.
+The iconic, irreverent Italian denim brand Fiorucci is back.
+Responsible for placing angels on the chests and Disney characters on the thighs of cool kids from the 70s through to the 90s, the 1967 brainchild of the late Elio Fiorucci has been resurrected by Janie and Stephen Schaffer.
+The duo had previously been behind successful lingerie labels, so it's no wonder they snapped up the cheeky denim brand, which courted controversy with its sexy 90s ad campaigns art directed by none other than i-D founder Terry Jones.

 Fiorucci 2017 launches with pop-ups stocked with the new season collection, in London at Selfridges Oxford Circus and at Barney's in New York.
-These pop-ups will be followed by a fully fledged Fiorucci store -- the first flagship in 20 years -- opening on Brewer Street in Soho in September.
+These pop-ups will be followed by a fully fledged Fiorucci store — the first flagship in 20 years — opening in London's Soho in September.

 What is so unique about the Fiorucci DNA?

-What is your favourite piece from the archive?
+What is your favorite piece from the archive?

 What are you most excited about for the future of Fiorucci?